samvrith66/samvrith-cyber-notes/day2/README.md

 TrobbleShooting Problems Occured during and after The installation of Oracle VirtualBox:
 Problem 1
 Missing 'Microsoft Visual C++ 2015-2022 Redistributable (x64) - 14.44.35211'
-1.⁠ ⁠Click on the link to Download The dependency. https://aka.ms/vs/17/release/vc_redist.x64.exe and Install it.
+1.⁠ ⁠Click on the link to Download The dependency.
 2.⁠ ⁠Relauch the Oracle VirtualBox installer and Follow step 1.

  Problem 2